 I was just watching the trailer for the upcoming Lone Ranger movie, which co-stars Johnny Depp as Tonto.
-Let me first state that I love Johnny Depp, he’s one of MY TOP 5 FAVORITE ACTORS.
+Let me first state that I love Johnny Depp.
 I’ve been a dedicated fan of his ever since 21 Jump Street.
 But I can’t say that I’m happy about this particular role.
 This just feels like “redface” to me, getting a White actor to play a Native American character, like they used to do back in the old days.
-Tonto is probably the most well-known Native American fictional characters, and they couldn’t get a Native American actor to play him?
+Tonto is probably the most well-known Native American fictional character, and they couldn’t get a Native American actor to play him?
 In 2013?
 This is just not cool to me.

 So, in the end, I’m still planning to see this film.
 I won’t go in the theater, but when it comes on cable, I’ll check it out.
 I kept help it, I do love Johnny Depp